kaustav1987/Histopathologic-Cancer-Detection/README.md

 # Histopathologic-Cancer-Detection
-Histopathologic Cancer Detection in Pytorch.
+Histopathologic Cancer Detection in keras.
+The Web App is build using Flask